Aten3Di/StageSync/README.md

 # StageSync
-StageSync is a klipper plugin that allows you to handle [heater_generic] as an extension of [extruder]

-## What is it for:

-If you need to manage multiple heaters and multiple temperature sensors in a single hotend you can now do it cleanly.
-StageSync allows you to define the first heater with attached temperature sensor in the [extruder] section and the additional heaters and temperature sensors in the [heater_generic] section, also adding the "temp_ratio" variable which is a temperature multiplier definable for each additional heater.
+StageSync is a plugin for Klipper that allows you to synchronize a primary heater with additional heaters.
+The plugin allows you to define a primary heater, monitor its target temperature, and apply a customizable temperature multiplier to each additional heater.
+Each secondary heater is then set automatically on the desired temperature, calculated by multiplying the target temperature of the main heater by a specified value.
+This is useful for managing scenarios where it is necessary to keep several heating zones in sync with one main heater, ensuring that the relative temperatures are always in proportion.

+# Key Points
+## Main Heater Monitoring:
+The plugin focuses on monitoring the target temperature of the main heater.
+## Synchronization of secondary heaters:
+Secondary heaters are automatically synchronized with the temperature of the primary heater, applying a multiplier.
+## Flexibility:
+Each additional heater can have its own temperature multiplier, allowing precise control of relative temperatures.